Inmarsat/isatdatapro-api/README.md

 * *arrayElements* replaces Elements for array dataType
 * *payloadRaw* replaces RawPayload
 * *payloadJson* replaces Payload
-* ...*TimeUtc* replaces UTC and supports ISO String format to clearly represent Coordinated Universal Time
+* ...*TimeUtc* generally replaces UTC for clarity, and presents ISO string format (no milliseconds)
+* *receiveTimeUtc* replaces ReceiveUTC for Return messages
-* *mailboxTimeUtc* replaces MessageUTC for Return messages and CreateUTC for Forward messages
+* *mailboxTimeUtc* replaces MessageUTC for Return messages and CreateUTC for Forward mesages
-* *stateTimeUtc* replaces StateUTC for (Forward) Submissions and StatusUTC for Forward Messages
+* *stateTimeUtc* replaces StateUTC for (Forward) Submissions and StatusUTC for Forward messages
+* *mobileSleepSeconds* replaces TerminalWakeupPeriod for Forward messages
+* *mobileWakeupPeriod* contains the enumerated value of wakeupPeriod as configured/reported OTA

 Example Return message with Message Definition File for SIN=255 uploaded to its Mailbox:
 ```